Jbleezy/BO1-Reimagined/README.md

 * Ammo now gets added at the same time that it does in the reload animation
 * Fixed shell eject effect showing 2 shells
 * Changed name from "Sawed-Off Double-Barreled Shotgun w/ Grip" to "Sawed-Off Double-Barreled Shotgun"
+* Changed buy hintstring from "Sawed-Off Shotgun" to "Sawed-Off Double-Barreled Shotgun"

 ### Spectre
 * Unupgraded: increased reserve ammo from 120 to 240